Komsan-Kongwongsupak/model-deployment/00-preparation/README.md

      *(You can modify the IP address and port number, but ensure you update the notebook to match the new tracking URI.)*

 ## Output
-The output of this process is a pickled machine learning model saved in the `model` folder as `forecaster.pkl`.
+The output of this process is a pickled machine learning model saved in the `model` folder as `predictor.pkl`.
 This model can be used for predicting energy consumption based on the dataset's features.

 ## Notes
 - The dataset must be in the correct location (`data/test_energy_data.csv`) for the scripts to work as intended.